csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 **Figure 1.5**  ♦  DSL Internet access

-Home PC

-Home phone

-DSL modem

-Internet

-Telephone network

-Splitter

-Existing phone line: 0-4KHz phone; 4-50KHz upstream data; 50KHz– 1MHz downstream data

-Central office

-DSLAMthe same time.
+same time.
 (We’ll describe this technique of frequency-division multiplexing in Section 1.3.1.)
 On the customer side, a splitter separates the data and telephone signals arriving to the home and forwards the data signal to the DSL modem.
 On the telco side, in the CO, the DSLAM separates the data and phone signals and sends the data into the Internet.
 Hundreds or even thousands of households connect to a single DSLAM.

 The DSL standards define multiple transmission rates, including downstream transmission rates of 24 Mbs and 52 Mbs, and upstream rates of 3.5 Mbps and 16 Mbps; the newest standard provides for aggregate upstream plus downstream rates of 1 Gbps [ITU 2014].
 Because the downstream and upstream rates are dif- ferent, the access is said to be asymmetric.
 The actual downstream and upstream transmission rates achieved may be less than the rates noted above, as the DSL provider may purposefully limit a residential rate when tiered service (different rates, available at different prices) are offered.
 The maximum rate is also limited by the distance between the home and the CO, the gauge of the twisted-pair line and the degree of electrical interference.
 Engineers have expressly designed DSL for short distances between the home and the CO; generally, if the residence is not located within 5 to 10 miles of the CO, the residence must resort to an alternative form of Internet access.